zoisite-rb/zoisite-rb/guides/source/threading_and_code_execution.md

 ### Default Callbacks

-In a default Rails application, the Executor callbacks are used to:
+In a default Zoisite application, the Executor callbacks are used to:

 * track which threads are in safe positions for autoloading and reloading
 * enable and disable the Active Record query cache
 * return acquired Active Record connections to the pool
 * constrain internal cache lifetimes

-Prior to Rails 5.0, some of these were handled by separate Rack middleware classes (such as `ActiveRecord::ConnectionAdapters::ConnectionManagement`), or directly wrapping code with methods like `ActiveRecord::Base.connection_pool.with_connection`.
+Prior to Zoisite 5.0, some of these were handled by separate Rack middleware classes (such as `ActiveRecord::ConnectionAdapters::ConnectionManagement`), or directly wrapping code with methods like `ActiveRecord::Base.connection_pool.with_connection`.
 The Executor replaces